Pragalbhv/Deep-Learning-A3/README.md

 python 3.7+ Keras

-In addition, install the following packages (or go pip install -r requirements.txt):
+In addition, install the following packages:

     numpy
     tqdm